Category: Staying

 Conveniently located in the Mitte, mid-way between Hackerscher market and Rosenthaler Platz, this is the Amano Group’s flagship property.
 Hotel Amano is a larger hotel for the regions’ standard of boutique properties, yet still succeeds in maintaining its personal charm.
 Guests are welcomed into a large beautiful dimly lit lobby, luxuriously decorated with very modern pieces, velvet seats and artsy objects.
 The hotel is also… Read more »

-Located right on Rosenthaler Platz and a fifteen minute walk to Museum Island, this is an interesting property which attracts a hip, cool and young crowd.
+Located right on Rosenthaler Platz and a fifteen minute walk to Museum Island, the Circus is an interesting property which attracts a hip, cool and young crowd.
 There is a charming cheerfully decorated lobby, and a café and restaurant which are open to the public, as are the communal tables and bookshelves.
-Some days it has live music or DJs late in the afternoon, so if… Read more »
+Some days it has live music or DJs late in the afternoon, so… Read more »

-This lovely boutique hotel is targeted at a young hip crowd.
+This lovely boutique hotel, Casa Camper is targeted at a young hip crowd.
 The Mitte location is excellent, blocks away from Hackerscher market and Rosenthal Platz and a 10 minute walk to Museum Island.
 The region is considered quite modern and vibrant, with plenty of bars, restaurants, cafés and charming shops.
 The interior design is minimalist with hipster touches.
-The moderately sized rooms are quite comfortable, with… Read more »
+The moderately sized rooms are quite… Read more »

 Only two blocks from Ku’damm, western Berlin’s most famous region, and with two train and subway stations within a five minute walk, the H10 is well located and an excellent option for those who prefer a traditional style of hotel.
 There are rooms, suites and also fabulous small apartments, called lofts.
 These high ceiling accommodations have small kitchens, which can be quite convenient for larger… Read more »